ubershmekel/MustacheCs/README.md

 # MustacheCs - C# logic-less {{mustache}} templates that are compatible with Mustache.js

 This is a port of [mustache.js](https://github.com/janl/mustache.js) to C#.
-An implementation of an implementation of the [mustache](http://mustache.github.com/).
+An implementation of the [mustache](http://mustache.github.com/) template language.
 A compatible version is useful if you want to template on both server and client side.

 > Install [MustacheCs using NuGet package manager](https://www.nuget.org/packages/MustacheCs)